A Jewish Peace Activist’s Call to Reform America’s Armament Agreements

 A key set of policies which have continually come under scrutiny for their role in profit-generation through conflict exacerbation is direct armament agreements, the same form of agreement which sent the bullet I found in the West Bank to the IDF.
 Due to the near monopolization of armament agreement powers by the President, many academics and policy analysts have begun to question what institutional reformations and safeguards can be enacted to counteract the whims of hawkish Commander-In-Chiefs.
 The answer lies with using a constitutional basis to regrant such a power to the legislative branch where a multi-perspective oversight system, rather than a singular voice, can provide a check against executive abuse.

 The most effective way to create a needed check on excessive executive powers concerning such weapons sales is for Congress to amend the AECA to reclassify foreign weapons sales as an ‘international treaty.’
-As per the U.S. Constitution, by classifying armament agreements as a form of international treaty, such a deal would thus need the prior consent of a ⅔ majority of the Senate.
-This would require armament agreements, deals which potentially place various innocent lives at stake, to be passed through bipartisan consensus rather than the aims of a singular political figure.
+Through the reclassification, the US constitution would require armament agreements, like all forms of international treaties entered in by America, to gain prior consent of at least two-thirds of the Senate.
+This would require armament agreements, deals which potentially place various innocent lives at stake, to be passed through meticulous bipartisan consensus rather than the aims of a singular political figure.

 There is no denying that modifying the status quo will be an uphill battle.
 Opponents will likely be heavily concentrated in the executive as the President and others will be abrasive to relinquishing such control.
 However, with the momentum generated over the past seven months from the Gaza anti-war and divestment protests, of which I am a proud participant, the masses arguably have the collective power, organization and momentum to pressure government officials to upend the unjust executive armament monopoly.

 Now is thus the time to make your voices heard.
-When calling your representatives demanding a ceasefire in Gaza, couple such a plea with long-lasting legislative demands, including passing the National Security Powers Act and/or generating an amendment to the AECA redefining armament agreements as an international treaty.
-In an election cycle where many politicians are running on so-called pro-peace/anti-war campaigns, make them put their money where their mouth is by demanding their support for reforming the armament process.
+When calling your representatives demanding a ceasefire in Gaza, couple such a plea with long-lasting legislative demands, including generating an amendment to the AECA redefining armament agreements as an international treaty.
+In a political climate where many are proclaiming themselves as pro-peace/anti-war figures, make them put their money where their mouth is by demanding their support for reforming the armament process.